 If you’d like to learn more about application lifecycle management or want more information about any of the platforms discussed in this article, email me at email@example.com.
 I’m available to answer any questions you might have and can help get you set up for a price quote or product demo.

-If you aren’t sure the solutions discussed here are right for you, head over to our project management buyer’s guide for information about highly-rated alternatives.
+If you aren’t sure the solutions discussed here are right for you, head over to our ALM tools buyer’s guide for information about highly rated alternatives.
 You can read reviews from real users and see how your peers have rated each system for qualities such as ease of use and customer support.